-Use this option То Arguments to Main Program Enter arguments to be passed to the main program.
+New Workspace Wizard: Set Additional Options Use this option То Arguments to Main Program Enter arguments to be passed to the main program.
 This option has the following format: [delimiter]string[delimiter] The delimiter character may be either a single or double quote, must not appear within string , and is required only if string contains spaces or tabs.
 If you enter a string that contains spaces, but do not use a delimiter, CodeWatch will provide a delimiter or display an error if no delimiter can be chosen.
 This option is equivalent to the /A Runtime Command Option.
 Overriding Configuration File Select or enter the name of the primary runtime configuration file.
 This file completely overrides the default runtime configuration.
 This option is equivalent to the /C Runtime Command Option.
-If a relative path is specified, the path is interpreted as relative to the directory specified in the Execution Directory option on the Set Program to Run page (on page 40) of the wizard.
-Browse Open the Select a Configuration File dialog box where you can search for and select a configuration file (.cfg).
+If a relative path is specified, the path is interpreted as relative to the directory specified in the Working Directory option on the Set Program to Run page (see page 38) of the wizard.
+Click the Browse button to open the Select a Configuration File dialog box where you can search for and select a configuration file (.cfg).
 Supplemental Configuration File Select or enter the name of the supplemental runtime configuration file.
 The contents of this file supplement the default runtime configuration without replacing it.
 If an overriding configuration is specified, the contents of this file supplement that configuration.
 If no other configuration is specified, this file provides the complete configuration.
 This option is equivalent to the /X Runtime Command Option.
-If a relative path is specified, the path is interpreted as relative to the directory specified in the Execution Directory option on the Set Program to Run page (on page 40) of the wizard.
+If a relative path is specified, the path is interpreted as relative to the directory specified in the Working Directory option on the Set Program to Run page (see page 38) of the wizard.
+Click the Browse button to open the Select a Configuration File dialog box where you can search for and select a configuration file (.cfg).

-Use this option То Browse Open the Select a Configuration File dialog box where you can search for and select a configuration file ( .cfg ).
-ACCEPT Buffer Size Enter the maximum buffer size to be used by ACCEPT and DISPLAY statements.
+New Workspace Wizard: Set Additional Options Use this option То ACCEPT Buffer Size Enter the maximum buffer size to be used by ACCEPT and DISPLAY statements.
 The maximum size is 65280 characters, and the default size is 264 characters.
 This option is equivalent to the /B Runtime Command Option.
 Memory for Sort Enter the amount of memory (in bytes) to be used for a sort operation.
 The default is 256000 bytes.
 Specify a larger value to improve the efficiency of sort operations.
 Decrease this value to allocate more memory for other data or called subprograms.
 If neither SORT nor MERGE operations will be used in this run unit, specifying 0 will free all reserved memory for other uses.
 This option is equivalent to the /T Runtime Command Option.
 Level 2 ANSI Semantics for Format 1 ACC/DIS When selected, indicate that Level 2 ANSI semantics are to be used for Format 1 ACCEPT and DISPLAY operations.
 The default is to use Level 1 ANSI semantics for these operations.
 This option is equivalent to the /M Runtime Command Option.
 Suppress Startup and STOP RUN Messages When selected, suppress the banner message and the STOP RUN message.
 This option is equivalent to the /K Runtime Command Option.

-For a description of the buttons that appear along the bottom of this page, see the CodeWatch Workspace wizard (on page 37).
+For a description of the buttons that appear along the bottom of this page, see the CodeWatch Workspace wizard (on page 35).

-Set Execution Environment Page
+Set Environment Page

-The Set Execution Environment page of the Workspace wizard, illustrated below, allows you to finish defining the execution environment for your RM/COBOL program.
+The Set Environment page of the Workspace wizard, illustrated below, allows you to finish defining the execution environment for your RM/COBOL program.
 This page contains five tabs.
 Click on a tab to set the parameters for the options available.